 RIBA Appointments salary guide - January 2019

-The RIBA Appointments Salary Guide 2019 is based on salary insight from the RIBA Business Benchmarking Survey Report published in November 2018.
+The RIBA Appointments Salary Guide 2019 is based on insight from over 3,000 Chartered Practices published in the RIBA Business Benchmarking Survey Report, November 2018.

 Staff salaries have increased, partly contributing towards the higher expenditure figures.
 In most cases salary rises have been ahead of inflation, suggesting practices are working hard to retain staff.
 Pay is also higher for Partners/Directors/Sole Principals, reversing last year’s fall, but the rise in pay is not universal.
 In some practices, specifically those with between 10 and <100 staff, the pay for Partners/Directors/Sole Principals fell compared with last year.